Tanedo/Physics231-2018/README.md

 Topics to be assigned and discussed in our meetings.
 The order was determined using `random.org` and then the undergrads were rearranged to talk first.

 * **Wed, Oct 10**:
-Kyle Perez,
+Kyle Perez: HW1b, extra credit 2(f).
-Sergio Garcia,
+Sergio Garcia: My summer research.
-Thomas Waddleton,
+Thomas Waddleton: HW1b, Problem 1.
-Christopher Cain,
+Christopher Cain: Interpreting HW1b, Problem 3.
-John Lee.
+John Lee: Explain HW1b eq (2.1), discuss boundary conditions.

 * **Wed, Oct 17**:
 Michael Worcester,